sigma-py/pacopy/README.md

 <img src="https://nschloe.github.io/pacopy/simple.svg" width="30%">

 Let's start off with a problem where the solution space is scalar.
-We try to solve `sin(x) - lambda` for different values of `lambda`, stating at 0.
+We try to solve `sin(x) - lambda` for different values of `lambda`, starting at 0.

 ```python
 import math